-- Violation of course rules: - Violation of program regulations; - Knowingly providing or receiving information during a course exam or program assignment; - Possession and/or use of unauthorized materials during a course exam or program assignment; - Knowingly providing or using assistance in the laboratory, on field work, or on a course assignment, unless such assistance has been authorized specifically by the course instructor or, where appropriate, a project/research supervisor; - Submission of work not performed in a course: This includes (but is not limited to) instances where a student fabricates and/or falsifies information for an academic assignment.
-It also includes instances where a student submits data or information (such as a term paper) from one course to satisfy the requirements of another course, unless submission of such work is permitted by the instructor; - Submitting plagiarized work for a course/program assignment; - Serving as or asking another student to serve as a substitute while taking an exam.
+- Violation of course rules; - Knowingly providing or receiving information during a course exam or program assignment; - Possession and/or use of unauthorized materials during a course exam or assignment; - Knowingly providing or using assistance on a course assignment, unless such assistance has been authorized specifically by the course instructor; - Submission of work not performed in a course: This includes (but not limited to) instances where a student fabricates and/or falsifies information for an academic assignment.
+It also includes instances where a student submits data or information (such as an essay) from one course to satisfy the requirements of another course, unless submission of such work is permitted by the instructor; - Submitting plagiarized work for an assignment; - Serving as or asking another student to serve as a substitute while taking an exam.